vigetlabs/microcosm/docs/api/presenter.md

 ### register()

-Expose "intent" subscriptions to child components.
-This is used with the `Form` or `withIntent` add-ons to improve the ergonomics of presenter/view communication (though this only occurs from the view to the presenter).
+Expose "action" subscriptions to child components.
+This is used with the `Form` or `withAction` add-ons to improve the ergonomics of presenter/view communication (though this only occurs from the view to the presenter).